 Ashwini Kalsekar

 Ashwini Kalsekar is an Indian actor, best known for Tamil cinema.
-Ashwini Kalsekar began their career in 2004.
+Ashwini Kalsekar began their career in 2004 and has been a prominent figure in the industry for over 22 years.
 With 30 credits to their name, Ashwini Kalsekar remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Ashwini Kalsekar's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones